mantidproject/developer/_drafts/week51.md

 ---------------------------
 * Lots of attempts and eventually a fix to starting up mantid on analysis machines
 * New version of the developer RPM
+* New mantid splash screen
+* `BASISReduction311.py` was added to mantid

 Detailed Merges for Dec 13 - 19, 2014
 -------------------------------------